 So we didn't want to make yet another fastest switch in the world.

-Instead, we asked ourselves if we could we eliminate the need to settle for a keyboard that only meets one type of person with one type of actuation.
+Instead, we asked ourselves if we could eliminate the need to settle for a keyboard that only meets one type of person with one type of actuation.

 Sometimes you need top speed, sometimes you need perfect accuracy, and most of the time, you probably need a mixture of both.